DevOps Blog

 DevOps as the cure-all?

-With the aim of addressing these challenges, many organizations are now following the DevOps SDLC methodology that takes the Agile principles of fast and iterative software production, but inherently focuses on collaborative, continuous, and automation-driven processes in software development, testing, deployment, and delivery.
+To address these challenges, many organizations are now following the DevOps SDLC methodology, which adopts the Agile principles of fast and iterative software production but inherently focuses on collaborative, continuous, and automation-driven processes in software development, testing, deployment, and delivery.

 Additional resources